Social Psychology of Health and Well-Being Lab

 Our Focus

-We use diverse methodologies including experimental, descriptive, and survey methods as well as analysis of archival data and intervention studies.
+We use diverse methodologies including experimental, survey methods as well as analysis of archival data and intervention studies.

 Ongoing projects: